leewillis77/WP-CLI-WPEC-Command/README.md

 **This is a Work In Progress - Do not expect it to work or do anything interesting**

-This is a package that implements the `wp wpec` command for [WP-CLI](http://wp-cli.org).

-It implements useful functions for working with, developing for, or testing the [WP e-Commerce](http://wordpress.org/extend/wp-e-commerce) plugin with WP-CLI.
+This is a package that implements the various commands for [WP-CLI](http://wp-cli.org) for working with, developing for, or testing the [WP e-Commerce](http://wordpress.org/extend/wp-e-commerce) plugin.

 ### Requirements